sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 ## Task 1: Introduction

+This room simulates a public-sector digital forensics case spanning from evidence collection to court testimony.
 A court of law has authorized us to conduct a search on a specific person by analyzing artifacts and evidence.
-This room will have us:
+In this room, we will:
-* Ensuring proper chain of custody procedures for transport to the forensics laboratory
+* Ensure proper chain of custody procedures for transporting evidence to the forensics laboratory
-* Using FTK Imager to acquire a forensic disk image and preserve digital artifacts and evidence
+* Use FTK Imager to acquire a forensic disk image and preserve digital artifacts and evidence
-* Analyzing forensic artefacts received at the forensics laboratory for presentation during a trial in a court of law
+* Analyze forensic artifacts received at the forensics laboratory for presentation during a trial in a court of law

 ## Task 2: Case B4DM755: Details of the Crime

 Suppose we are a forensic lab analyst whose job is to analyze artifacts from crime scenes.

-We were given the following information about the suspect:
+We have been given the following information about the suspect:
 * Name: William S. McClean (William Super McClean)
 * Nationality: British
 * Charges Pressed: Corporate espionage and theft of trade secrets